TheOneAnimeLegend/CS20/Computer Apps/Tik Tac Toe/README.md

 - "Half way through Mr. Mercer, I started to realize some moves where all the same, so I didn't include those."

 ## Develop an algorithm with these Videos
+- Reminder: for each video, name the strategy to develop an algorithm to
+- Video: Master Strategies, <a href="https://www.youtube.com/watch?v=5n2aQ3UQu9Y">Click Here</a>
+  - Strategy: “3 corners” (one general pattern to ensure a win)
+  - Discusses general probabilities based on corner moves and side moves
+- Video: Secrets and Strategies, <a href="https://drive.google.com/drive/folders/1o_ch0JKFywTH2Z8Spqf49T5vMOO7Q-Y5">Click Here to see the Google Drive Video</a>
+  - Strategy: “3 Corners”, “2-types of triangles”
+  - Discusses different strategies but allows students to reflect on what is happening
+  - Note: no sound on this
+- Video: ElemMath 13.mp4, <a href="https://www.youtube.com/watch?v=_pJI5FJVbfQ">Click Here for YouTube Video</a>
+  - <a href="https://drive.google.com/drive/folders/1o_ch0JKFywTH2Z8Spqf49T5vMOO7Q-Y5">Click Here to see the Google Drive Video</a>
+  - Strategy: Separates an Algorithm into different sections
+    - 4:45 – 7:30: 3 in a row: discusses examples of how simple mistakes might be made, watch how he makes example 3 (general pattern) and example 4 (almost a general pattern)
+    - 9:30 - ?? (about 13:00): Discusses two rules: when there is 2 in a row, try to make three or try to block
+      - Code this with random() until the algorithm is able to be played
+    - 14:00 - 15:30 (can stop about): Double Threats; discusses some advanced planning to set up a double threat
+    - 20:00 - 23:30: Discusses how to setup and prevent double threats
+    - 24:00 - 31:10 : Discusses how to setup a double threat

 ---